mtphil/linode-k8s-cluster/README.md

 ### Configuration

-The `Makefile` contains all necessary commands to create a k8s cluster locally when paired with an `.env` file containing all necessary credentials, which are:
+The `Makefile` must be paired with an `.env` file containing all necessary credentials, which are:

 `VAULT_ADDR`\
 `VAULT_NAMESPACE`\